 #SBATCH --mem=2G # total memory per node

 How do you know how much memory to request?
 For a simple code, one can look at the data structures that are used and calculate it by hand.
 For instance, a code that declares an array of 1 million elements in double precision will require 8 MB since a double requires 8 bytes.
 For other cases, such as a pre-compiled executable or a code that dynamically allocates memory during execution, estimating the memory requirement is much harder.
-In some cases an estimate can be obtained by running the code on a laptop or workstation and using the Linux command htop -u $USER or on a Mac the Activity Monitor which is found in /Applications/Utilities.
-If using htop then look at the RES column for the process of interest.
+Two approaches are described next.

 Checking the Memory Usage of a Running Job